vinta/fuck-coding-interviews/README.md

 [![coverage](https://img.shields.io/codecov/c/github/vinta/fuck-coding-interviews?style=flat-square)](https://codecov.io/gh/vinta/fuck-coding-interviews)
 [![requirements](https://img.shields.io/requires/github/vinta/fuck-coding-interviews?style=flat-square)](https://requires.io/github/vinta/fuck-coding-interviews/requirements/)

-This repository is created by [a clumsy programmer](https://leetcode.com/vinta/) who always struggles with coding problems on LeetCode, even with some **Easy** questions.
+This repository is created by [an awkward programmer](https://leetcode.com/vinta/) who always struggles with coding problems on LeetCode, even with some **Easy** questions.

 > How on earth can I ever think of a solution like that in an interview?!